Benefits of Exercise During Pregnancy

 Keep your legs straight and relax for 15-30 minutes while breathing deeply.
 This position helps reduce fluid retention, relieve pressure, and increase relaxation in the lower body.
 It can be especially beneficial after prolonged standing or physical activity.

-FAQs About Pregnancy Workouts at Home
+FAQs About Pregnancy Workout Routine at Home

 Is it safe to exercise during pregnancy?